PrivateCoffee/structables/README.md

    docker-compose up [-d]
    ```

-4. Point your reverse proxy to http://127.0.0.1:8002 (or your chosen port, if you modified it) and (optionally) serve static files from the container's static directory
+4. Point your reverse proxy to http://127.0.0.1:8002 (or your chosen port, if you modified it) and (optionally) serve static files from `structables/static`
 5. Connect to your instance under your domain

 ### Development